**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 Opt for whole foods like lean proteins, fresh vegetables, and whole grains to nourish your skin from the inside out.

-How Does Dairy Lasting Results the advanced Balance of Your Skin’s Microflora?
+How Does Dairy Impact the Intricate Balance of Your Skin’s Microflora?

 Dairy products, especially milk, have been linked to skin issues like acne and inflammation.
 Since your tattooed skin is already sensitive, consuming dairy might:

-• cause breakouts – Some people experience acne flare-ups after consuming dairy.
+• Trigger breakouts – Some people experience acne flare-ups after consuming dairy.

-• Disrupt gut health – A healthy gut is necessary for When you really think about it curing or mending.
+• Disrupt gut health – A healthy gut is essential for when you really think about it healing.

 • Increase mucus production – This can contribute to mild inflammation in the body.